Cat Claw Cutting

-"Cat claw cutting or cat claw trimming is necessary if using a scratching post alone doesn't trim and or keep the front claws worn.
-Be sure to cut your cat toenails above the quick or pink part of the nail to avoid pain and bleeding.
+"Cat claw trimming or cat claw cutting is necessary if using a scratching post alone doesn't trim or keep the front claws worn to the desired length.
+Be sure to cut cat toenails above the quick or pink part of the nail to avoid pain and bleeding.
 For dark nails cut just just after the curve to avoid any blood vessels in the nail.
-We assume no liability for following the instructions listed below."
+Be careful.
+If new to toenail trimming or cutting, Consider getting instructions from your veterinarian or an experienced cat owner before trimming cat nails yourself."

-Cat claw cutting is something that is necessary to keep your cats claws from growing into the paws or scratching.
+One necessary part of cat care is cat claw cutting.
+It helps to keep the claws from growing into into the paws and from scratching.
 Think of claws like human finger nails that need to be cut.
 Start cutting your cat's nails when she is a kitten to get her used to it.
-If she moves around like most cats you might need to restrain your cat.
+If she moves around like most cats you might need to restrain your cat (see suggestion below).

 The Cat Health Guide assumes no liability for injury to you or your pet incurred by following these descriptions or procedures.